Before

 Fuel spills off the brake drum and all over the ground (wasting valuable time and fuel) whenever long tools or iron bars are placed on the brake drum forge.
 This is annoying and unsafe.
 When coal is added to the fire on a brake drum, the beginner must be careful to add only a little at a time and place it slowly for fear that much of it will fall off the forge if he puts it on the fire too quickly.
 Fire tools cannot be placed conveniently nearby the fire because there is nowhere to put them on a brake drum forge hearth, that they won't fall off.
 Some hobby smiths like to claim that they make a tool rack to hang their fire tools from, but this is awkward- almost like having to pick them up off the ground.

 Tongs and other tools cannot be hung from the horn of an anvil like the illustration above depicts, because tongs get very hot and the smith must bend down to grasp the handles of the tongs to avoid getting burned- using valuable time while the iron is wasting away in the fire or cooling in the air.
-Fire tools have long handles and get very hot.
-The blacksmith must be very careful to grasp them only by the handle, and if the tool falls to the ground with the handle underneath the forge (as they often seem to do when dropped), then the smith must bend and reach under a hot forge- often snagging clothing on the ends of the iron being heated and sending the hot iron to the ground as well.
 The brake drum forge hearth offers no convenient location to lay hot tools when they are not in use - thus the reason that the artist depicts tongs hung from the anvil horn.

-Note that the forge depicted (in the illustration) is actually based on a small 'riveters' forge.
+Note that the forge depicted (in the illustration) is a small 'riveters' forge.
 We can use this depiction to discuss the brake drum forge because the riveter's forge is identical in size and shape to a brake drum forge.

 Fire depth.
 Now immediately the hobby smiths on the forums are going to attack the idea that a blacksmith's fire must be at least 7 inches (180 mm.) or more in depth.
 So let's look at some proof in photos of forges in blacksmith's shop.
 Click on the photos below to enlarge them.

-(near right) shows a selection of firepots - note the Centaur Vulcan firepot
+Photo (near right) shows a selection of firepots - note the Centaur Vulcan firepot second from left.

 Photo (at middle right) shows the Centaur Vulcan pot installed in a new steel forge.